-A specific group of ship owners, agents, traders, custom officers has always been involved;
+A specific group of ship owners, agents, traders and customs officers has always been involved;

-Sailing ships is a risky activity requiring much experience to safely use wind forces and avoid storms.
+Sailing ships is a risky activity requiring much experience to use wind forces safely and avoid storms.

-Ancient maritime traffic was carried out with thousands of ships, the largest with a cargo capacity of several hundred tons, like the 400 ton Madrague de Giens (40 x 9 m, draught around 3.5 m) and the 600 ton Albenga or Hermapollon mentioned in the Muziris Papyrus, and up to the 1200 ton Isis described by Lucian of Samosate (55 x 14 m, draught around 4.5 m).
-As noticed by De Romanis, similar volumes of cargo will not be back on the seas before the 16th century.
-Today’s largest ships carry cargo values like that carried by the Hermapollon, i.e. in the order of 100 million Euros and up to 1 billion Euros, but the ship length has increased a lot from 40-50 m to 300-400 m.
+Ancient maritime traffic was carried out with thousands of ships, the largest with a cargo capacity of several hundred tons, such as the 400 ton Madrague de Giens (40 x 9 m, draught around 3.5 m), the 600 ton Albenga or Hermapollon mentioned in the Muziris Papyrus, and the 1200 ton Isis described by Lucian of Samosate (55 x 14 m, draught around 4.5 m).
+As noted by De Romanis, similar volumes of cargo did not return to the seas until the 16th century.
+Today’s largest ships carry cargo values similar to those carried by the Hermapollon, i.e. in the order of 100 million euros and up to 1 billion euros, but ship length has increased significantly from 40-50 m to 300-400 m.

-The speed of maritime logistics drastically increased:
+The speed of maritime logistics has increased dramatically:

 On shore, slaves are now replaced by machines: no mistakes, no rebellions, no corruption;

-Fluxes of goods have been improved: safer, faster, and on time, thanks to meteorological forecasting;
+Flows of goods have been improved: they are now safer, faster, and on time, thanks to meteorological forecasting;

-Fluxes of information have been improved: more detailed, much faster, reliable delivery;
+Flows of information have been improved: they are now more detailed and much faster, with reliable delivery;

-Fluxes of money have been improved: safer, faster (demonetisation).
+Flows of money have been improved: they are now safer and faster (thanks to demonetisation).
 This is perhaps the most important improvement.

 As a nodal point of ancient maritime trade, Alexandria was the “greatest emporium of the world”, acc. to Strabo:

-Goods were imported from South Arabia, East Africa and India, they were paid for with gold and silver bullion.
-They were taxed 25% by the Roman state, hereby providing a substantial part of the total income of the Roman state;
+Goods were imported from South Arabia, East Africa and India, and paid for with gold and silver bullion.
+They were taxed at 25% by the Roman state, thereby providing a substantial part of its total income;

-Some goods were transformed and manufactured in Alexandria, such as perfumes and dyed silk, hereby adding much value to the imported goods;
+Some goods, such as perfumes and dyed silk, were transformed and manufactured in Alexandria, thereby adding great value to the imported goods;

-Goods were exported to Rome and other cities of the empire, not only exotic spices and goods from beyond the Red Sea, but also vast quantities of grain produced in Egypt.
+Goods were exported to Rome and other cities of the empire: not only exotic spices and goods from beyond the Red Sea, but also vast quantities of grain produced in Egypt.

-Hence, four major nodes should be mentioned: Rome, Alexandria, Proconsular Africa and Baetica.
-This coarse network shows 3 lines converging to Rome.
-A finer-mesh network might be added into the coarse one by including other nodal points like: the Tanaïs river area, Byzantium, Rhodos, Athens, Puteoli, Massalia, Arelate, Narbo, Tarraco, Carthago Nova and perhaps Gaza if it was more than a place of transit like Myos Hormos and Berenike.
-In addition to Indian places like Muziris (unlocated near Cochin), a lesser known place like Omana (possibly located at al-Dur, ed-Dur, in Umm al-Quwain Emirate) should be mentioned here too in order not to under-estimate ancient traffic in the Gulf.
+Four major nodes should hence be mentioned: Rome, Alexandria, Proconsular Africa and Baetica.
+This coarse network shows 3 lines converging on Rome.
+A finer-mesh network might be added to the coarse one by including other nodal points such as the Tanaïs river area, Byzantium, Rhodes, Athens, Puteoli, Massalia, Arelate, Narbo, Tarraco, Carthago Nova and perhaps Gaza, if it was more than a place of transit such as Myos Hormos and Berenike.
+In addition to Indian places such as Muziris (unlocated near Cochin), a lesser known place such as Omana (possibly located at al-Dur, ed-Dur, in Umm al-Quwain Emirate) should be mentioned here too in order not to under-estimate ancient traffic in the Gulf.

-Today, we have several major nodal points for maritime traffic (in China, in Japan, in Europe and on both US coasts) and main streams of goods are in containers from China to Europe, USA and Japan.
+Today, there are several major nodal points for maritime traffic (in China, in Japan, in Europe and on both US coasts) and the main streams of goods are in containers from China to Europe, USA and Japan.
 Goods to China are in bulk (oil, coal, iron ore).

 Most of our modern maritime logistics were already in use more than 2000 years ago!
 But …